 CBD or cannabidiol has become popular among many people in recent times thanks to its huge potential in treating many health problems.
-Many claim it to have anti-inflammatory, anti-stress, and anti-epileptic qualities.
-Some even believe that CBD can cure cancer.
+Many people have reported much success with CBD’s anti-inflammatory, anti-stress, and anti-epileptic qualities.
+Some even believe that CBD can help cure cancer.
 But is it true, or is it just a hunch?

 What is CBD?